CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/06/README.md

 ## Lab 1 - Working with DataFrames

 Your data processing in Azure Databricks is accomplished by defining DataFrames to read and process the Data.
 This lab will introduce how to read your data using Azure Databricks DataFrames.
 You need to complete the exercises within Databricks Notebooks.
 To begin, you need to have access to an Azure Databricks workspace.
 If you do not have a workspace available, follow the instructions below.
 Otherwise, you can skip ahead to the `Clone the Databricks archive` step.

-### Before the hands-on lab

-> **Note:** Only complete the `Before the hands-on lab` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
-Otherwise, skip ahead to Exercise 1.

-Before stepping through the exercises in this lab, make sure you have access to an Azure Databricks workspace with an available cluster.
-Perform the tasks below to configure the workspace.

-#### Task 1 - Create and configure the Azure Databricks workspace

-Follow the [lab 06 setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/06/lab-01-setup.md) to create and configure the workspace.

 ### Exercise 1: Complete the lab notebook